Brothers in Arms (album): Composition

 Brothers in Arms has been described musically as a pop rock album.
 The music video for "Money for Nothing" received heavy rotation on MTV, and it was the first to be aired on MTV Europe when the network launched on 1 August 1987.
 It is one of only two Dire Straits songs on a studio album not to be solely credited to Knopfler (the other being "The Carousel Waltz", which opens Making Movies), with guest vocalist Sting given a co-writing credit due to the melody of the repeated "I want my MTV" (sung by Sting) at the start echoing the melody of the Police's "Don't Stand So Close to Me".

 "Walk of Life" was a number two hit in the UK Singles Chart in early 1986 and a number seven hit in the US Billboard Hot 100 later that year.
 The song was nearly left off the album, but was included after the band out-voted producer Neil Dorfsman.

 On the second side of the album, three songs ("Ride Across the River", "The Man's Too Strong" and "Brothers in Arms") are lyrically focused on militarism.
-"Ride Across the River" uses immersive Latin American imagery, accompanied by synthesized pan flute, mariachi trumpet, a reggae-influenced drum part and eerie background noises.
+"Ride Across the River" uses immersive Latin American imagery, accompanied by synthesised pan flute, mariachi trumpet, a reggae-influenced drum part and eerie background noises including synthesized cricket chirps.
 "The Man's Too Strong" depicts the character of an ancient soldier (or war criminal) and his fear of showing feelings as a weakness.
 Written during the 1982 Falklands War, "Brothers in Arms" deals with the senselessness of war.

 In 2007, the 25th anniversary of the war, Knopfler recorded a new version of the song at Abbey Road Studios to raise funds for British veterans who he said "are still suffering from the effects of that conflict".